“No” appears to be the only message the EWG, Heritage, PIRG, Club for Growth, and other perennial farm policy opponents are capable of delivering.

 It’s bizarre that groups claiming to carry President Reagan’s mantel, such as Heritage Action, have targeted U.S. farm policy for elimination.

 Lawmakers should oppose any effort to undermine the farm safety net for any crop during the appropriations process.
 Congress has already held this debate, and rural Americans have made long-term business decisions based on the bill approved in 2014.
-To introduce uncertainty into the marketplace so soon thereafter would
+To introduce uncertainty into the marketplace so soon thereafter would simply be irresponsible.

 We cannot afford any animosity within our own ranks.
 It is fodder for our foes.
 It is an excuse for policymakers to cut up what remains of the farm safety net.
 It is a deterrent for recruiting the next generation of leaders on Capitol Hill and beyond.